Jason Benion takes care of the people who care for the dead and their families.

 - Helped reorganize a funeral home corporation to avoid conflicts between generations and ensure the business remained in the family

-- Changed Pennsylvania law regarding food service in funeral homes by obtaining dismissal disciplinary charges against a funeral home
+- Changed Pennsylvania law regarding food service in funeral homes by obtaining dismissal of disciplinary charges against a funeral home

 - Successfully defended a funeral home against consumer complaints arising from family right of disposition dispute